dutchdronesquad/rh-stream-overlays/stream_overlays/README.md

 ### Leaderboard - Class Ranking

-The leaderboard class overlay shows the ranking of the pilots in a specific class.
-The pilots are shown in sets of 8 and the next set or pilots are shown every 10 seconds.
+The leaderboard class overlay displays the rankings of pilots within a specific class, including some race data.
+Pilots are presented in groups of eight, with a new set of pilots shown every 10 seconds.

 The table adapts to the type of race format: **standard**, **fastest lap** or (top 3) **consecutive**.
 Replace `[CLASS ID]` with the class id you want to show or use `0` for the current class.